 From sea turtles nesting on the beaches of Lakonikos Bay to dolphins surfing the wake off Policoro, the picturesque coasts of Italy & Greece are teeming with marine life.
 In other words, the ultimate labs for sea turtle and dolphin field studies.

 Hike along the stunning Amalfi Coast, sprinkled with colorful villages and sweeping vistas.
 Explore the ancient caves of Diros and the Acropolis in Athens.
 Venture to the island of Crete and snorkel the sparkling, crystal waters.
 Get a taste of the warm and welcoming Italian and Greek cultures.
 After three life-changing weeks, you'll leave the Mediterranean with valuable field research experience, a deeper connection to marine life and real-world exposure to the important conservation initiatives that surround these magnificent creatures.

 |July 10 - July 30||HS||21 days||$6,480||Available|

 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
 While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

 Mediterranean Sea Turtle & Dolphin Studies offers 3 marine science college credits through Lesley University.
 Additionally, students earn 50 hours of documented community service.

 This course is a survey of natural history, biology, behavior, conservation, and monitoring and research techniques of sea turtles and dolphins in the Mediterranean.
 Coursework will consist of both academic discussions and field work designed to introduce students to the methods and equipment that marine biologists commonly use.
-Work and study at field research stations and collect data that will contribute to ongoing projects in conservation for multiple organizations.
-Leave with a record of your achievements and the feeling that you have made a positive and lasting impact on the long-term viability of Italy & Greece’s sea turtle and dolphin populations.
+Students will work and study at field research stations and collect data that will contribute to ongoing projects in conservation for multiple organizations.